Instant Pot Parmesan Risotto

 If you want to enjoy a vegetarian meal, try making it with vegetable broth instead and enjoying it with stuffed portobello mushrooms.
 The combination is simply irresistible!

-Any of the proteins listed above can be served with the risotto and other sides like air fryer asparagus, steamed peas, or sauteed mixed vegetables for a complete, hearty meal.
+Any of the proteins listed above can be served with the risotto and other sides, such as air-fried asparagus, steamed peas, or sautéed mixed vegetables, for a complete, hearty meal.

 Storage & Reheating Instructions